ConvincibleMedia/ConvincibleMedia/source/index.md

   description: Your website is your digital home.
 We'll make it inviting.
   link: '87039'
   live: true
-- name: Experience
+- name: Digital/Social
-  description: How do you want your audience to feel?
-Leave the details to us.
+  description: In the digital world, there's a better route to your audience.
+We'll
+    navigate.
-  link: '91180'
+  link: '91185'
   live: true
 - name: Copywriting
   description: We get your ideas clear.
 Then get them across clearly.